openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The result of the first operand in an assignment operator (represented by expression1) must be one of the following:

--  a named variable, such as a local variable or a field of the current object or class; or
+-  A named variable, such as a local variable, or a field of the current object or class; or
--  a computed variable resultant from a field access (see :ref:`Field Access Expressions`); or
+-  A computed variable resultant from a field access (see :ref:`Field Access Expressions`); or
--  an array or record component access (see :ref:``Indexing Expression``).
+-  An array or record component access (see :ref:``Indexing Expression``).

 .. index::
    assignment